uviclibraries/podcasting/editing-audio.md

 We still have more to do for a finished product, like adding music "bumpers" (transition or break music), or voiceovers.

-Before we begin, note that **"saving" your file is different than "exporting" an audio track**, in this case, our podcast.
+Before we begin, note that **"saving" your file is different than "exporting" an audio track**—in this case our audio track is our podcast.

 In Audacity, selecting **File -> Save** will save the Audacity project, which has a ".aup" file extension.
-On the other hand, exporting your file combines, or mixes, everything in your Audacity tracks down into one audio file to be played on an audio player or audio software.
+On the other hand, "exporting" your file combines, or mixes, everything in your Audacity tracks down into one audio file.
+This file can then be played on an audio player or audio software, like any other digital audio file.

 To get used to the export process, let’s **practice adding metadata (track information)** and then **exporting an MP3 file**.